 - medicated eye drops

 While intact tablets are typically safe to use, this isn’t the case for some liquid medications.
 Drugs that exist in solution or that require refrigeration may not be effective enough to treat a condition after expiration.
+Check with your doctor or a trusted healthcare professional if you have any questions about a specific medication.

 What happens if you take expired medication?